St. Albans mom wins third place in National Supermom Contest

 “I want to show them that no matter what, just give it your one hundred percent and try to keep them on the right path,” Eads said.

-Eads said she decided to go back to college in 2019 online, and she graduated in 2020 as a National Registered Certified Coding Specialist, making the Dean’s List and Honor’s Society.
+Eads said she decided to go back to college online in 2019, and she graduated in 2020 as a National Registered Certified Coding Specialist, making the Dean’s List and Honor’s Society.

 Now, she devotes her time to supporting her four teenagers and two younger children.

-Eads said she hopes to encourage her kids to always fight through difficult times and never give up in life.
+Eads said she hopes to encourage her kids to constantly fight through difficult times and never give up in life.

 “It’s amazing being their mom.
 It’s hard each day.
 You’ve got six different personalities, and you’ve got to figure out which one is going to be how each day,” Eads said.
 “Having six different personalities, all of them clash.
 I wouldn’t change it for anything.”